WebberZone/contextual-related-posts/readme.txt

 * Fixed: PHP warning errors for sites with PHP error reporting turn on in strict mode

 = 1.8.1 =
-* Added: Widget support.
+* New: Widget support.
 Widget display follows the same settings as having the related posts after content.
-* Added: Exclude posts and pages by ID
+* New: Exclude posts and pages by ID
 * Modified: Optimised performance when automatic insertion into content is turned off
 * Modified: Plugin uses the default excerpt if it is set, else it creates one based on content.
 Both settings respect the excerpt length set in the plugin
 * Modified: Fixed some language related issues.
 If you would like to translate the plugin or update a translation, please <a href="http://ajaydsouza.com/contact/">contact me</a>.
 * Deleted: Redundant option to exclude display of the related posts on pages.
 You can use the custom post types feature instead
-* Added: Chinese language file
+* New: Chinese language file

 = 1.8 =
 * Modified: Replaced `id` attribute with `class` tag on non-singular pages.
 On singular pages it will display both `id` and `class`
-* Added: Option to use timthumb to create thumbnail images (turned ON by default)
+* New: Option to use timthumb to create thumbnail images (turned ON by default)
-* Added: Support for WordPress Custom Post Types
+* New: Support for WordPress Custom Post Types
-* Added: New `Custom Styles` tab to allow you to easily style the output
+* New: New `Custom Styles` tab to allow you to easily style the output
 * Modified: New "default.png" file based on from KDE’s <a href="http://www.oxygen-icons.org/">Oxygen icon set</a>

 = 1.7.3 =